 - Support for Asynchronous Write operations

-- Easy API Specification and TCK for NoSQL Vendors
+- Easy-to-implement API Specification and Test Compatibility Kit (TCK) for NoSQL Vendors

 The API's focus is on simplicity and ease of use.
-Developers should only have to know a minimal set of artifacts to work with the solution.
-The API is built on latest Java 8 features and therefore fit perfectly with the functional features of Java 8.
+Developers should only have to know a minimal set of artifacts to work with JNoSQL.
+The API is built on Java 8 features like Lambdas and Streams and therefore fits perfectly with the functional features of Java 8+.

 Eclipse JNoSQL - Diana

-The Eclipse JNoSQL - Diana project defines the standard APIs to communicate with NoSQL databases.
-Basically, this project works as a NoSQL Database jDriver.
+The Eclipse JNoSQL - Diana project defines the standard APIs to communicate with NoSQL databases - this project works as a NoSQL Database jDriver.

-Diana has four APIs, one for each NoSQL database storage type, and TCK for each one.
-The Test Compatibility Kit (TCK) helps to ensure that driver implementation adheres to API specifications.
-So a X database of key-value implements and run all tests correctively that means this X database has support to key-value Diana API.
+Diana has four APIs, one for each NoSQL database storage type, and a TCK for each one.
+The Test Compatibility Kit (TCK) helps ensure that driver implementations adhere to API specifications.
+So if a key-value database driver implements and pass all its tests, it means that this database driver support the Diana key-value API.

 Eclipse JNoSQL - Artemis

-The Eclipse JNoSQL - Artemis project is an integration layer that helps developers to integrate applications with Diana.
+The Eclipse JNoSQL - Artemis project is an integration and mapping layer that helps developers integrate applications and works with Diana.
 The Artemis layer uses technologies such as Bean Validations and incorporates CDI capabilities, making integrations very simple and effective.
-In other words, Artemis can be thought as -
+In other words:

 Diana + CDI = Artemis

-Similar to Diana, Artemis also has separate modules for all well known NoSQL Database Store types.
-With CDI at its heart, Artemis becomes a very powerful, yet simple framework.
+Similar to Diana, Artemis also has separate modules for all well known NoSQL Database Storage types.
+With CDI at its heart, Artemis is a very powerful, yet simple, framework.

 - Annotation Driven.